danyboycr/Howdy-Intelligent-Sales-System/README.md

 👨‍💼 Author

-Developedby Muhammad Danish during my tenure as Business Analytics & Compliance Executive at Howdy Group, as part of ongoing efforts to enhance operational intelligence, predictive planning, and outlet-level decision support.
+Developed by Muhammad Danish during tenure as Business Analytics & Compliance Executive at Howdy Group, as part of ongoing efforts to enhance operational intelligence, predictive planning, and outlet-level decision support.

 🏁 How to Use